MinecraftForge/Documentation/docs/conventions/loadstages.md

 Common actions to preform in init are:

   * Registering world generators
-  * Registering recipes
   * Registering event handlers
   * Sending IMC messages

 ## Post-Initialization

-Post Init is where your mod usually does things which rely upon or are relied upon by other mods.
+Post Init is where your mod usually does things which rely upon other mods.
 This stage's event is the `FMLPostInitializationEvent`.
 Common actions to preform in postInit are: